johnchandlerburnham/hpfp/13/index.md

 Upon further reflection, I've decided to axe essentially all code snippets from my notes.
 Code is much better in a type-checked source file than in a markdown file where it can diverge from it's reference.
 I may add the snippets back if I figure out a clever way to get `hakyll` to auto-include them.
-Or I might add links to the files on Github.
-TBD.
+For now I'll just add links to the files on Github.

 ### Modifying code